Eugene Daniels: Career

 Daniels joined Politico in 2018, covering the 2018 midterm elections.
 During the 2020 presidential election, Daniels covered the Andrew Yang campaign.
-He is now a White House correspondent for Politico.
-From 2021 to 2025 during the Biden/Harris administration he covered Vice President Kamala Harris, First Lady Jill Biden, and Second Gentleman Doug Emhoff.
+Following this, he became a White House correspondent for Politico.
+From 2021 to 2025, during the Biden/Harris administration, he covered Vice President Kamala Harris, First Lady Jill Biden, and Second Gentleman Doug Emhoff.
 Daniels is also a co-author of Politicos Playbook, a daily early-morning email newsletter.
 He is the first Black and first openly LGBTQ author of the newsletter.

-In 2021, Daniels was named a MSNBC contributor.
+Daniels became an MSNBC contributor.in March 2021.
 In April 2022, he was promoted to senior contributor on Morning Joe.

 In July 2022, Daniels was elected treasurer of the White House Correspondents' Association (WHCA) for 2024–25.
 Kaitlan Collins of CNN was elected president but resigned in September due to her promotion as co-anchor on CNN This Morning.
 According to WHCA bylaws, in the event that the president-elect is unable to serve, the person elected treasurer becomes president.
 As such, Daniels was designated president of the WHCA for 2024–25.
 He accepted the call to serve by saying, "I am both humbled and full of excitement to serve and for all that we will do together."